 Children's Fiction Editor and Book Coach

-Favourite age range: Middle grade and YA
+Favourite age range: Middle grade, early chapter and picture books.

-Favourite children's character: Anne Shirley
+Favourite children's character: Harry Potter

 A Bit About Me

 Q: Have you always been an editor and proofreader?

 A: No, I initially worked as a primary school teacher, coordinating literacy across the school.
 I have many years of experience working with excellent children's literature and teaching the joy of writing.
 When my children came along, I set up my own business in the Early Years activity sector, running music classes for under 5s and their parents.
 I also managed the national Instagram account for the franchise which involved content planning and creation.
 I have always had a keen eye for detail and a natural flair for language and writing.

 A: I used to say I would have loved to be a commissioning editor at a large children's publishing house.
 However, setting up Inky Frog has been amazing and so much fun.
 I get to discover new voices in children's fiction, help authors shape and polish their work and be my own boss with the flexibility I need.